Financial Aid & Scholarship Office

 Third parties may sometimes be used to document the mitigating circumstances surrounding a SAP appeal.
 Examples of acceptable documentation might include but not limited to:

-• Statements from clergy, counselors, advisors, or relatives who know the student's situation
+• statements from clergy, counselors, advisors, or relatives who knows your situation

 Failure to Submit Requested Documentation

-If a student does not submit all requested documents or does not submit a SAP appeal after he or she fails to meet the requirements of the Chico State SAP policy, the student is ineligible for federal and state financial aid.
+If you do not submit all requested documents or do not submit a SAP appeal after he or she fails to meet the requirements of the Chico State SAP policy, you are ineligible for federal and state financial aid.